Top Four Types of High Conflict Marital Breakups

 3. Physical abuse

-Though it is not as common as the first two, physical abuse does often lead to separation and divorce.
+Though it is not as common as the first two, physical abuse often leads to separation and divorce.
 Physical abuse may be abuse of the children, one spouse, or even both spouses in those mutual abuse / combat situations.

 Our family law firm does not represent abusive spouses.
 Our family law firm believes no spouse should stay in an abusive relationship.